-10 reflection questions for navigating the post-grad school transition
+10 reflection questions for navigating a life or career transition

 unsplash-image-BReigPd7XnQ.jpg

 Author William Bridges wrote frequently about being in transition, often describing three stages of any transition: an ending, a new beginning, and a neutral space in the middle.
-Reaching the end of graduate school can be the ending that propels you forward into a neutral space.
+A major career shift, the end of one chapter, or the decision to go out on your own can be the ending that propels you forward into a neutral space.

 I find it helpful to think about a neutral space like being on a bridge.
 You may feel that you’re above open water and haven’t quite reached the other side that you’re striving for.
 It may be difficult to see what’s on the other side of the bridge or when you’ll get there.
 It also might feel scary or uncomfortable.